Secret of the Incas: Plot

-At Machu Picchu, they discover an archaeological expedition headed by Dr. Stanley Moorehead, who is preparing to enter the tomb where the sunburst is presumed to be located.
-Harry falsely tells Moorehead that their plane needs gas and disables the expedition's radio to block news of pursuit by the authorities.
-Elena accuses Harry of dishonesty and expresses disappointment at his plan to steal the sunburst.
-Morgan arrives and informs Harry that Marcu never reported the plane stolen out of embarrassment, so the authorities are not searching for him.
-Morgan attempts to coerce Harry into helping him find the treasure, and Harry feigns cooperation.
+An archaeological expedition in Macchu Picchu headed by Dr. Stanley Moorehead is preparing to enter the tomb where the sunburst is presumed to be located.
+Harry tells Moorehead their plane needs fuel, then disables the expedition's radio to block news of pursuit by the authorities.
+Elena disapproves of Harry's plan to steal the sunburst.
+Morgan arrives and informs Harry that Marcu was too embarrasssed to reported the plane stolen and thus the authorities are not searching for him.
+Morgan coerces Harry into helping him find the treasure, and Harry feigns cooperation.
+Harry refuses Elena's request to abandon his plan and leave with her, and solicits her to watch Moorehead.
+The infatuated Moorehead asks her to marry him and return to America together.
+She gives no clear answer, but informs Harry of the proposal.

-Elena asks Harry to abandon his plan and leave with her.
-When Harry refuses, instructing her to keep Moorhead occupied, she disdainfully compares Harry to Morgan, claiming that Morgan reflects what Harry will be like in a few years.
-Infatuated with Elena, Moorehead asks her to marry him, offering to take her to America.
-Although Elena likes Moorehead, she is ambivalent, as she is strongly attracted to Harry, even if repelled by his dishonesty.
-When Elena informs Harry of Moorehead's proposal, he asserts that she will be bored with Moorehead.

-The expedition opens a wall of Manco's tomb and is disappointed to find a carved stone sunburst.
+The expedition opens a wall of Manco's tomb and is disappointed to find only a carved stone sunburst.
 Harry gives Morgan the bad news.
-Later, believing Morgan asleep, Harry slips away and enters the tomb, using a reflection of light on an artifact to highlight where the sunburst is hidden inside a hollow pillar.
-Morgan appears and takes the sunburst from Harry at gunpoint, explaining that Harry was too casual breaking the bad news.
-Before Morgan can do anything to Harry, a native appears.
-Morgan flees, pursued by many natives and Harry.
-Harry finds Morgan on a cliff edge.
-The two men wrestle for the treasure, and Morgan falls to his death.
+Harry returns to the tomb alone and uses a reflection of light on an artifact to highlight where the sunburst is hidden inside a hollow pillar.
+Morgan, having followed him, emerges, takes the sunburst at gunpoint, and is chased off by natives.
+Harry finds Morgan on a cliff edge, they wrestle for the treasure, and Morgan falls to his death.

-Harry gives the sunburst back to the natives, who return it to the Temple of the Sun; a legend states that when it is placed there, the glory of the Incas will be restored.
+Harry gives the sunburst back to the natives, who return it to the Temple of the Sun.
+A legend states that when it is placed there, the glory of the Incas will be restored.
 To the authorities, Harry asserts that he only found the sunburst.
 Morgan stole it and Harry got it back.
 Harry tells Elena that unless Colonel Cardoza is "real friendly", they may have a long engagement.
 In the meantime, Harry gives Elena an ancient gold pin that "fell into his pocket."